Make a Difference - Volunteer!

 - COPS in the Park

 - Glow Dash

 - Pumpkin Recycling

 - Superhero Masquerade

 - Secret Holiday Shop

 - Adopt a bus shelter (clean up litter and debris, weed seasonally)

 Garden / Landscaping Assistance

-- Help maintain gardens and landscaping around City buildings, boulevards, golf courses, parks, etc.
+- Help maintain gardens and landscaping around City buildings, boulevards, parks, etc.